-If set to a value of ignorespace, lines which begin with a space character are not entered on the history list.
-If set to a value of ignoredups, lines matching the last history line are not entered.
-A value of ignoreboth combines the two options.
-If unset, or if set to any other value than those above, all lines read by the parser are saved on the history list, subject to the value of HISTIG-NORE.
-This variable's function is superseded by HISTIGNORE.
+A colon-separated list of values controlling how commands are saved on the history list.
+If the list of values includes ignorespace, lines which begin with a space character are not saved in the history list.
+A value of ignoredups causes lines matching the previous history entry to not be saved.
+A value of ignoreboth is shorthand for ignorespace and ignoredups.
+A value of erasedups causes all previous lines matching the current line to be removed from the history list before that line is saved.
+Any value not in the above list is ignored.
+If HISTCONTROL is unset, or does not include a valid value, all lines read by the shell parser are saved on the history list, subject to the value of HISTIGNORE.
 The second and subsequent lines of a multi-line compound command are not tested, and are added to the history regardless of the value of HISTCONTROL.